sigurdkampevold/media_mood/index.markdown

 The mean compound score of pre-COVID is $0.19$, versus the mean compound score of COVID at $0.16$.
 In other words, the compound score was $%18.75$ higher pre-COVID.
 Thus, the mood in the media was better before lockdowns.

-To conclude whether the observed difference is significant, we utilize the previously mentioned _t-test_, resulting in a p-value of $0.0$, signifying that the result is very significant.
-We could therefore conclude that the COVID-19 pandemic affected the mood in the media and that it got worse.
+Eventually, these results are significant by our methods.
+We could there conclude, maybe not surprisingly, that the COVID-19 pandemic affected the mood in the media in a negative way.

-[comment]: # "Could drop parts of the last paragraph."
+[comment]: # "Tried to simplify the last paragraph."

 <div
   class="page__hero--overlay"